 Nine months since his treatment, Matt is still cancer free, and the Busch team is monitoring him closely over time because of his chance for recurrence.
 In between his visits, he still enjoys everything about his life that he did before the surgery, working as an energy advisor for a power company and taking days off to hunt and fish with friends.
 He now considers the Busches his friends as well.

 “I’m no number; I’m Matt—first name basis.
-I’ve got Dr. Bush’s cell number.
+I’ve got Dr. Busch’s cell number.
 I got his wife Kathy’s cell number, and you don’t call and get a recording.
 They answer.
 They’re great people.”